 We often work with people as if the only insights relevant to use are the experience and needs they have towards a service — i.e. renewing a blue badge — an issue — i.e. getting a job — or a neighbourhood.

-We need to move from customers with needs to understand the environment which shapes their motivations, behaviours and decisions.
+We need to move from customers’ needs to understanding the environment which shapes their motivations, behaviours and decisions.

 I’ve found The Design With Intent Cards by